humarroquin/Four-card-feature-section/README.md

 ### What I learned

-I continued practicing with CSS Grid, applying the span and order properties.
+Continued practicing with CSS Grid, using the 'span' and 'order' properties.

 ### Continued development

-It took some research and testing to move the images to the right place.
-I'll continue doing research on the following: inline, inline-block, and block elements.
+It took some research and testing to properly position the images.
+I need to learn more about inline, inline-block, and block elements, as well as the positioning of images.

-Also, I think the code for the top borders is repeated, not following the DRY principle.
-I will do further research on how to reduce this.